10 Step Guide to the California Divorce Process From Petition to Judgment

 What are the different types of discovery?

 Discovery comes in many forms.
-The most common ones are interrogatories, request for production of documents, request for admissions and depositions.
+The most common ones are:

 What is the difference between the different types of discovery?

 you of your spouse and which your spouse has to answer.